anibaldeboni/rapper/README.md

       }
     }
 csv:
-  fields: # The fields you want to use from the CSV
+  fields: # The fields you want to use from the CSV, if none will use all
     - id
     - street_number
     - house_number